coverahealth/dataspec/docs/usage.rst

 .. note::

    Renaming Specs will skip any replacement keys that are not found in the input value.
-   You should chain a rename Spec with a standard mapping Spec to validate that your input data contains any keys you expect after renaming.
+   You should chain a rename Spec with a standard :ref:`mapping_spec` to validate that your input data contains any keys you expect after renaming.

 .. note::